Watermark-based Attribution of AI-Generated Content: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We show that watermarks can be effectively used for user-aware detection and attribution of AI-generated content.
-The main challenge in this approach is how to select watermarks for users to maximize detection and attribution performance.
-We show that this challenge can be addressed through a two-step solution.
+The main challenge is how to select watermarks for users to maximize detection and attribution performance.
+We show that this can be addressed through a two-step solution.
 First, we theoretically derive the detection and attribution performance for any given set of user watermarks.
 Second, we select user watermarks to maximize the theoretical performance.
-Our empirical evaluation shows that, using the current state-of-the-art watermarking method, detection and attribution are highly accurate when the watermarked AI-generated content is either not post-processed, subjected to common post-processing, or exposed to black-box adversarial post-processing with limited query budgets.
-An important direction for future work is to develop robust watermarking methods in adversarial settings, which would enhance the robustness of watermark-based detection and attribution in such contexts.
+Our empirical evaluation shows that, using the current state-of-the-art watermarking method, detection and attribution are highly accurate when the watermarked AI-generated content is either post-processed by common post-processing, or exposed to black-box adversarial post-processing with limited query budgets.

+\myparatight{Text watermarking} Our theory and algorithm can be applied to text watermarking methods~\citep{abdelnabi2021adversarial} that use bitstrings as watermarks for attributing AI-generated text (see Appendix~\ref{sec:text} for details).
+However, they may not be applicable to methods that do not rely on bitstring-based watermarks~\citep{kirchenbauer2023watermark}.
+A promising direction for future work is to extend our framework to other modalities~\citep{liu2024audiomarkbench,jiang2025videomarkbench}, such as audio and video watermarking.